My Journey Through Fitness Wearables

 From college basketball to jiu-jitsu mats—how I went through four different wearables trying to find the one that actually fit my life

 I've been on my own winding path through the wearable tech landscape, and honestly?
 It's been a journey of trial and error, figuring out what actually matters to me.
 Not what the marketing says.
-Not what the influencers are hyping.
+Not what the influencers are talking about.
 Just... what works for the way I actually live and move.

 So let me take you through it.